kombucha-js/react-rerenderers/README.md

 ```

 According to [this post](context-with-router), it is necessary to create a
-pathless route and place others as its children in order to share a specific
+pathless route and place others as its children.
+Otherwise `useContext()` hook
-value to nested components via `<Provider/>` and `<Consumer/>`.
+cannot access to the current value that is set to `<Provider/>` component.

 See [this post](context-with-router) for further information.